Submissions

 The Peer Review Process

-The manuscripts are then sent to two expert peer reviewers blinded to the contributor’s identity and vice versa for meticulous review, inputs and comments.
-The final decision on whether to accept or reject the article are taken by the Editor-in-Chief based on editorial board and peer reviewers.
+The manuscripts are then sent to two expert peer reviewers, blinded to the contributor’s identity and vice versa, for meticulous review, inputs, and comments.
+The final decision on whether to accept or reject the article is taken by the Editor-in-Chief based on the editorial board and peer reviewers.
 The contributors are informed about the rejection/acceptance of the manuscript with the peer reviewer’s comments.
-Accepted articles have to be resubmitted after making the necessary changes or clarifying questions made during the peer review process.
+Accepted articles have to be resubmitted after making the necessary changes or clarifying questions raised during the peer review process.

-The accepted articles are edited for grammatical, punctuation, print style and format errors and page proofs and are sent to the corresponding author who should return them within three days.
-Non-response to galley proof may result in the delay of publication or even rejection of the article.
+The accepted articles are edited for grammatical, punctuation, print style, and format errors, and page proofs are sent to the corresponding author who should return them within three days.
+Nonresponse to the galley proof may result in the delay of publication or even rejection of the article.

 Reporting Guidelines